 At AgeRejuvenation, we do not look only at the scale.
 We also keep an eye on blood sugar and insulin resistance, cholesterol and blood pressure, liver markers, energy, sleep, and mood.
 This broader view helps us understand not just retatrutide weight loss results from studies, but how any weight loss medication is shaping your overall health picture.

-Why AgeRejuvenation’s Medical Weight Loss Team Matters
+Why Does AgeRejuvenation's Medical Weight Loss Team Matter?

+A supervised team matters because these are powerful prescription tools, not over-the-counter products.
 At AgeRejuvenation, we take a fully supervised, medical approach.
 Before suggesting any medication, we review your health history and current drugs, order focused lab testing to check hormones, thyroid, insulin, and inflammation, and talk through your daily routine, stress levels, and sleep.
 Together we agree on realistic goals and timelines.

 Conclusion